 This year, a number of brokers with account holders who are Company stockholders will be "householding" our proxy materials.
 A single proxy statement may be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
-Once you have received notice from your broker that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you notify your broker or the Company that you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement and annual report in the future you may (1) notify your broker, (2) direct your written request to: MELA Sciences, Inc., 50 South Buckhout Street, Suite 1, Irvington, New York 10533, Attention: Secretary, telephone (914) 591-3783 or (3) contact our Investor Relations representatives at Lazar Partners, Ltd., 420 Lexington Avenue, Suite 442, New York, New York 10170.
+Once you have received notice from your broker that it will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you notify your broker or the Company that you no longer wish to participate in "householding."
+If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement and annual report in the future you may (1) notify your broker, (2) direct your written request to: MELA Sciences, Inc., 50 South Buckhout Street, Suite 1, Irvington, New York 10533, Attention: Secretary, telephone (914) 591-3783 or (3) contact our Investor Relations representatives at Westwicke Partners, 275 Battery Street, 16th Floor San Francisco, CA 94111.
 Stockholders who currently receive multiple copies of the proxy statement at their address and would like to request "householding" of their communications should contact their broker.
 In addition, the Company will promptly deliver, upon written or oral request to the address or telephone number above, a separate copy of the annual report and proxy statement to a stockholder at a shared address to which a single copy of the documents was delivered.